11 Top-Rated Things to Do in Hudson, NY

 Hudson has everything from Georgian-style estates to Queen Anne homes with sweeping wraparound porches.
 The highest concentration of historic buildings are closest to the waterfront and continue up the hill on Union, Allen, and East Allen streets.

-Be sure to take note of The Curtiss House at 32-34 Warren Street, which is an excellent example of 19th-century Greek Revival.
 The Seth Jenkins House at 115 Warren Street was the home of the first mayor of Hudson and was built in the Federal Style around 1795.
 The First Presbyterian Church, built in 1837, is a principal landmark, as well.